donslaine/paul-game-of-gits/sad-tale.md

 Joffrey Baratheon was the one to do Ned in, but his story was only about to begin, and let me assure you he will ___DEFINITELY NOT DIE!___

+He definitley does die a horrible, well-deserved, although not soon enough, death.
+The audience cheers!